 \subsection{Attack Performance}

-\textbf{Overview:} Table~\ref{tab:attack_overall} shows an overview of the performance of our seven attacks.
-For Attack-0, Attack-1 and Attack-2, the numbers of the attacker nodes obtained by the attacker are chosen to be about $25\%$ of the total nodes in the target networks.
-For Attack-3, Attack-4, Attack-5, and Attack-6, the size of the shadow graph is set to be almost the same as the target, and the attacker is assumed to obtain fewer nodes which is about $10\%$.
+\textbf{Overview. } Table~\ref{tab:attack_overall} shows an overview of the performance of our seven attacks.
+For Attack-0, Attack-1 and Attack-2, the numbers of the attack nodes obtained by the attacker are chosen to be about $25\%$ of the total nodes in the target networks.
+For Attack-3, Attack-4, Attack-5, and Attack-6, the size of the shadow graph is set to be almost the same as the target, and the attacker is assumed to obtain fewer nodes which are about $10\%$.
 It can be found that our attacks achieve nearly equal accuracy as the target model as the baseline accuracy.
 Meanwhile, most of our attacks gain about $80\%$ fidelity, which means that our extracted models mostly predict the inputs as the targets.
-We highlight the attacks with best performance among others.
-Detailed discussions for each attack are presented as follow. \textbf{Attack-0} Attack-0 is shown to achieve the highest performance in fidelity since their training data is the most similar as the target model.
-We analyze their performance by adjusting several factors in the design.
+We highlight the attacks with the best performance among others.
+Detailed discussions for each attack are presented as follow.

+\textbf{Attack-0. } Attack-0 is shown to achieve the highest fidelity since their training data is the most similar to the target model.
+We analyse their performance by adjusting several factors in the design.

-Figure~\ref{fig:attack0_dis0} shows the relationship among the number of the attacker nodes and the fidelity/accuracy of the surrogate models from $5\%$ of the total nodes to $25\%$.
-For larger numbers of attacker nodes, both accuracy and fidelity increase.
-The accuracy of the extracted model achieves about $79.9\%$ in the Cora dataset which is very closed to the target model $81.5\%$.
+Figure~\ref{fig:attack123_dis0} shows the relationship among the number of the attack nodes and the fidelity/accuracy of the surrogate models from $5\%$ of the total nodes to $25\%$.
+For larger numbers of attack nodes, both accuracy and fidelity increase.
+The accuracy of the extracted model achieves about $79.9\%$ in the Cora dataset which is very close to the target model $81.5\%$.
 And the fidelity of the duplicated model is about $90\%$.
-For the Citeseer, the accuracy increases from $59.9\%$ to $67.0\%$ when obtaining the attacker nodes from $5\%$ to $25\%$.
+For the Citeseer, the accuracy increases from $59.9\%$ to $67.0\%$ when obtaining the attack nodes from $5\%$ to $25\%$.
 The accuracy with about $25\%$ nodes is close to the baseline accuracy $70.0\%$.
-The fidelity reaches $82.8\%$ when the number of the attacker node is about $25\%$ of the nodes in total graph.
+The fidelity reaches $82.8\%$ when the number of the attack node is about $25\%$ of the nodes in the total graph.
 When attacking the model trained in Pubmed, the accuracy of the duplicated model increases from $70\%$ to $73\%$.